charleywright/School/Geography/The Sahel Case Study (Desertification).md

 - Settlement of Korr in Kenya, woody thorn material was harvested which left no food for the animals of other herders (Deforestation of surrounding area/woodland)

 ##### Contour ploughing (plough along contours of hillside)
++ Slows runoff during rainstorms
+	+ Decreases soil erosion
+	+ Allows water to soak into the soil

+- Works well for moderate slopes (<10%) reducing soil erosion by up to 50%
+-

 ##### Magic stones (stones placed along contours)

 ##### Irrigation (artitifical watering of crops using stored water)

 ##### Planting pits (Dig hole, surround with dirt, add manure or compost.
 Termites are attracted and dig galleries in the soil which soak in water and better retain it)